Viceroy (butterfly): Batesian mimicry

 The viceroy's wing color ranges from tawny orange (resembling monarchs) in the north to dark mahogany (resembling queens) in the south.
 It has been argued that selective pressures from predators have given rise to "model switching" in the viceroy, with each subspecies being selected to copy the color pattern of the locally dominant danaid species.
 When the monarch's breeding range overlaps with the viceroy, the viceroy will adopt the lighter shades of orange.
 Towards the south, the viceroy mostly displayed darker orange phenotypes in response to the larger population of queens.
-It is important to note that the differences between these two morphs is only the color of the wings and the line drawn through the viceroy's lower wings; other features, such as body size and wing-pattern elements, are identical.
+The differences between these two morphs is only the color of the wings and the line drawn through the viceroy's lower wings; other features, such as body size and wing-pattern elements, are identical.

 It had been long accepted that the viceroy practiced Batesian mimicry, with the monarch and the queen serving as models.
 Batesian mimicry is a type of defensive behavior in which a palatable species closely resembles unpalatable or toxic species to avoid predation.

 Early experiments suggested that the viceroys use Batesian mimicry to defend themselves against predators.
 In these experiments, birds that had not been exposed to monarchs willingly ate viceroys, but those that had tasted the unpalatable monarch refused to touch the mimic.
 In addition, when given the choice between a mimic and non-mimic after being exposed to an unpalatable model, avian predators never ate the viceroy mimic.